xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 In [Part 2](./GeolocationAPI.md) we looked at:

-* High level view of the Bridge interface that is used by `WebSharp`.
+* High-level view of the Bridge interface that is used by `WebSharp`.
 * Adding a new source module to the project.
 * Incorporating the new source module in our application.
-* Creating the basic singleton code to reference the `navigator,geolocation` object.
+* Creating the basic singleton code to reference the `navigator.geolocation` object.

 In `Part 3` we will be looking at using the documentation from the [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) to focus on the implementation details of the `GeoLocationAPI` module.
 Specifically modeling the data structures found in the API documentation as well as the callback definitions that should be implemented.